Bakusō Kyōdai Let's & Go!!

 Bakusō Kyōdai Let's & Go!! (爆走兄弟レッツ&ゴー!!, Bakusō Kyōdai Rettsu Endo Gō!!) is a manga series created by Tetsuhiro Koshita, first serialized in Shogakukan's CoroCoro Comic magazine from July 1994 to October 1999.
-The manga centers on Retsu and Go Seiba, twin brothers who focus on the world of miniature car racing known as Mini 4WD.
+The manga centers on Retsu and Go Seiba, brothers who focus on the world of miniature car racing known as Mini 4WD.
 It is created as a tie-in to Tamiya's Mini 4WD franchise (Mainly Fully Cowled, Mechanical and Aero), and it is the second series to center on the franchise since Dash!
 Yonkuro.

 Three anime adaptations of the manga were produced by Xebec from 1996 to 1998, each of which consisting of three 51-episode series, and was also made into several games.
 The series also released various merchandise, including CDs, trading cards, stickers, and even die-cast cars.
 In 2014, a sequel series, Return Racers, began serialization in Shogakukan's CoroCoro Aniki magazine, 20 years after the original series' serialization.
 A spinoff manga, which focuses on Tsubasa, was serialized on CoroCoro Ichiban in August 2017.